DoctorPok42/MIP-Clients/README.md

 - **TypeScript Client**: A robust client implementation in TypeScript, providing type safety and modern JavaScript features.
 It is suitable for both browser and Node.js environments.

+- **Python Client**: An asynchronous client implementation in Python, leveraging asyncio for efficient handling of connections and events.
+It is ideal for server-side applications or scripts that need to interact with MIP servers.

 ## Installation

 To install the TypeScript client, use npm: